Sefirott/bootstrap-table/README.md

 # Bootstrap Table for Fintech

-This project created upon request from Fintech
+This project was created upon request from Fintech

 # Getting Started with Create React App